Quansight-Labs/free-threaded-compatibility/docs/debugging.md

     This message is being emmitted by the MacOS malloc implementation.
 As [explained
     here](https://stackoverflow.com/questions/64126942/malloc-nano-zone-abandoned-due-to-inability-to-preallocate-reserved-vm-space),
-    this happens for any program compiled with thread sanitizer on MacOS and can be safely ignored by setting the `MallocNanoZone` environment variable to 0\.
-You should only set this in session you are running thread sanitizer under, as this setting will slow down other programs that allocate memory.
+    this happens for any program compiled with ThreadSanitizer on MacOS and can be safely ignored by setting the `MallocNanoZone` environment variable to 0\.
+You should only set this in session you are running ThreadSanitizer under, as this setting will slow down other programs that allocate memory.

-### Compile NumPy with TSAN
+### Compile NumPy with ThreadSanitizer

 - Get the source code (for example, the `main` branch)